Conserved Charges in Extended Theories of Gravity: Charges in Scalar-Tensor Gravities

 Now, the conserved charge of (\ref{einsteinframe}) is represented by (\ref{eq:Conserved_charges}) or equivalently (\ref{eq:ADT_charge}).
 Under the conformal transformation (\ref{scaling}), the antisymmetric tensor $\mathcal{F}^{\nu\mu}$ defining the conserved charge (\ref{eq:ADT_charge}) transforms as

 where we have assumed that the conformal transformation did not eliminate the Killing vectors.
 Therefore, the conserved charges are conformally invariant if $U\left(\infty\right)=1$; namely, $g_{\mu\nu}$ and $g_{\mu\nu}^{E}$ have the same charges.
 If on the other hand $U\left(\infty\right)$ is some arbitrary constant, then the charges of these two metrics differ by a multiplicative constant which in any case can be attributed to the normalization of the Killing vector.
 More details can be found in \cite{DeserTekin-Conformal} where $F\left(R\right)$ type theories and quadratic theories were also discussed.
 Note that the effect of conformal transformations on the surface gravity and the temperature of stationary black holes were discussed before in \cite{JacobsonKang} with a similar conclusion that they are invariant given that the conformal transformation approaches to unity at infinity.
+For more generic matter fields, see an extended discussion of conserved charges in \cite{Murata}.